obsy/apcontroller/README.md

 - downloading logs from the device, the ability to reboot and ping the device
 - defining Wi-Fi networks
 - creating AP groups by linking Wi-Fi networks and devices
-- deploying network configurations to enabled devices
+- deploying Wi-Fi configurations to devices in groups
+- defining a user script executed before setting up or updating Wi-Fi parameters

 <img src="https://raw.githubusercontent.com/obsy/apcontroller/refs/heads/main/img/tab-devices-edit.png">